Chapter 03: Hunting Fundamentals

 Rowan capped his performance with a deep bow for a crowd of classmates, and it suddenly seemed time for Jhun to actually make a second friend.

-It wasn’t clear why Rowan continued to drag him along on his escapades through Sudalijhe’Yi after that night.
-At first, Jhun thought himself a replacement for a palatial servant, but he quickly learned how little purpose he served-- Rowan deftly weaved through every conversation, bantering with seasoned rangers like old barnmates as Jhun gawked and tried to remember what details he could.
-Rowan had found them seats among friendly faces along the pine benches for meals, established Jhun’s braid on the guildwide credit web, and negotiated a bed next to his for Jhun in the “best guest longhouse of the three”.
-With Rowan’s help, Jhun found it easy to relax and settle in, as harrowing as this move had been otherwise.
+It wasn't clear why Rowan continued to drag him along on his escapades through Sudalijhe'Yi after that night.
+At first, Jhun thought himself a replacement for a palatial servant, but he quickly learned how little purpose he really served—Rowan deftly weaved through every conversation, bantering with seasoned rangers like old barnmates as Jhun gawked and tried to remember what details he could.
+Rowan had found them seats among friendly faces along the pine benches for meals, established Jhun's braid on the guildwide credit web, and negotiated a bed next to his for Jhun in the "best guest longhouse of the three".
+With Rowan's help, Jhun found it easy to relax and settle in, as harrowing as this move had been otherwise.

 But today, on the windy beach of Komo Island, Rowan had taken it one leap further, shouldering alone the monumental burden of mustering a squad for their first sanctioned hunt.
-Bless the prince, without a word, he had executed the full sunshoot dance by himself.
-And with so many eyes on him now, Rowan clearly couldn’t serve as Jhun’s personal lightrunner for much longer-- Jhun would need other friends to fall back on when the paths of the duo diverged.
+Bless the prince—without a word, he had executed the full sunshoot dance by himself.
+And with so many eyes on him now, Rowan clearly couldn't serve as Jhun's personal lightrunner for much longer; Jhun would need other friends to fall back on when the paths of the duo diverged.

-One of the rangers in audience stepped forward and returned Rowan’s bow.
-“Alex,” the whispers had called her.
-“We walk together,” she said, seemingly speaking on behalf of the others, as leader.
+One of the rookies in audience stepped forward and returned Rowan's bow.
+"Alex," the whispers had called her.

-“Until the hunt has closed,” Rowan responded, and so they concluded stage two of six of the hunt, if Jhun remembered correctly: assembly.
+And so they concluded stage two of six of the hunt: assembly.

 Several of his new squadmates stepped forward to embrace Rowan, cheering and whooping.
-Theirs was the largest squad on the island-- so it sounded, anyway.
+Theirs was the largest squad on the island—so it sounded, anyway.

 The loudest one, a red-headed Kyeri, stopped abruptly.
 "Are we ready to go, then?
 Or do you have more rituals to perform?"